Evesham Township, New Jersey: History

 The area now known as Evesham Township was originally settled by Quakers in 1672.
-The township was named either for the town of the same name in England or prominent English settler Thomas Eves.
+The township's name may have been inspired by the town of Evesham in England or possibly by a prominent English settler, Thomas Eves.

-Evesham Township was formed on November 6, 1688, as Eversham (with an "R" in the middle of the name that was lost in subsequent years) in the Province of West Jersey before the county was formed.
-It was incorporated by the Township Act of 1798 of the New Jersey Legislature on February 21, 1798, as one of New Jersey's original group of 104 townships.
-Parts of the township were taken to form Washington Township (November 19, 1802), Medford Township (March 1, 1847) and Mount Laurel Township (March 7, 1872).
+On November 6, 1688, Evesham Township was established as 'Eversham' in the Province of West Jersey, preceding the formation of the county itself.
+The extra "R" in the name was later dropped.
+It was officially incorporated as part of New Jersey's first 104 townships through the Township Act of 1798, enacted by the New Jersey Legislature on February 21, 1798.

-The township was substantially larger than it is today, originally including what are now Mount Laurel, Medford, Lumberton, Hainesport, Shamong, and Washington Townships.
-The South Branch of the Rancocas on the East Side and Cropwell Creek on the West Side bound this area.
-Evesham Township was eventually incorporated in 1692 as one of the thirteen Townships in Burlington County.
-In 1802, a tract was cut off for Washington Township; in 1847, the township was then divided in half, with the eastern half becoming Medford Township; and in 1872, Evesham was divided again, for the last time, with the northern part becoming Mount Laurel Township.
+Over time, portions of the township were sectioned off to form separate townships: Washington Township was formed on November 19, 1802, Medford Township on March 1, 1847, and Mount Laurel Township on March 7, 1872.
+The township was considerably larger than its present-day borders, initially encompassing what are now known as Mount Laurel, Medford, Lumberton, Hainesport, Shamong, and Washington Townships.
+Geographically, the South Branch of the Rancocas on the east and Cropwell Creek on the west originally bounded this area.

+The township was incorporated in 1692, becoming one of the initial thirteen townships in Burlington County.
+Following subsequent separations, Evesham Township was divided for the final time in 1872, when the northern part of the township was designated as Mount Laurel Township.

-Marlton is a name commonly associated and interchangeable with the name Evesham, derived from the census-designated place within Evesham.
-The name Marlton came about in the early 19th century and stems from the word "marl", a naturally occurring mixture of green clay with remnants of shells used as a fertilizer, like manure.
-Its discovery helped local commerce and fueled the first "building boom", which took place in the 1830s and 1840s.
-Marl was mined locally until 1930, when the pits were closed.
+Evesham Township is often referred to as Marlton, a name that is used interchangeably, originating from the census-designated place within the township.
+The moniker 'Marlton' traces its origins to the early 19th century and is derived from "marl," a naturally occurring mixture of green clay with shell remnants, which was used as a fertilizer.
+The extraction of marl, a significant economic activity, catalyzed the first "building boom" in the 1830s and 1840s.
+Local marl mining continued until 1930.

-The Marlton area was recognized as a village in 1758.
-The village was named Marlton in 1845.
-The same year the "Evesham" Post Office and the "Evesham" Baptist Church both had their names changed to "Marlton" Post Office and the "Marlton" Baptist Church.
-The names remain the same today.
-Most maps and directional signs refer to Marlton instead of Evesham.
-The historic village, Olde Marlton, remains mostly intact and is a locally regulated Historic District.
-Full-time police services began in 1966.
+Recognized as a village in 1758, Marlton was officially named in 1845.
+That same year, both the "Evesham" Post Office and the "Evesham" Baptist Church adopted the "Marlton" name.
+To this day, most maps and directional signs use 'Marlton' rather than 'Evesham'.
+The historical village, Olde Marlton, largely remains intact and is recognized as a locally regulated Historic District.
+The township instituted full-time police services in 1966.

-Evesham remained largely unchanged until the 1950s, when developers began buying farms and building the township's first housing developments.
-Today, no significant farmland remains.
+Until the 1950s, Evesham Township retained much of its original character.
+However, developers began purchasing farms and creating the township's first housing developments, eliminating significant farmland by the present day.